 Shock and Awe: Ryobi 18V ONE + Dual Power Worklight

-I am convinced that someone on the Ryobi product development team was fired for incorporating a 120V power option, along with the expected 18V ONE + battery pack.
+I am convinced that someone on the Ryobi tools development team was fired for incorporating a 120V power option, along with the expected 18V ONE + battery pack.
 Nowadays, it is totally seditious – even unpatriotic – to offer customers freedom of choice.

 An off-note: Gremlin’s infested on / off switch has a mind of its own.
 Otherwise, this is … PLUS a truly inspired product.
 I would even consider buying it again if my model provided by the manufacturer dies.

 Bringing it home: Ryobi One + 18 volt alternative cordless saw

 Congratulations, old standby: you are still running after 4 years of ownership.The Ryobi tools is not the most powerful on the market, but it handles well, balances perfectly and cuts smoothly into a saw receiving.